Water – our lifeblood

 How much water should we drink daily?

-Good to know: Alcoholic drinks deprive our body of liquids rather than supplying.
-However, several studies also show that more than 2.5-3 liters of water a day can be too much of a good thing and put a strain on our body.
-Personally, I like to drink tap water, which pimp with a little bit of carbon dioxide and some fruits – just like on my photo.
+Good to know: Alcoholic drinks deprive our bodies of liquids rather than supply.
+However, several studies also show that more than 2.5-3 liters of water a day can be too much.
+It can even put a strain on our bodies.
+Personally, I like to drink tap water.
+Pimped with a little bit of carbon dioxide and some fruits – just like in my photo.
 I also like to drink unsweetened tea, warm in winter and in summer as a chilled version with ice cubes.
 Especially after doing sports, non-alcoholic beer is considered as a great thirst quencher because of containing a lot of minerals (electrolytes).

 As a rule of thumb for healthy people: Listen to your body signal called “thirst” which tells you that you need replenishment.
 Stay hydrated! 🙂